 Whereas the other end of the transmission line is weakly connected and used as the input port to activate the single photon emission from qubit.
 An input pulse is used to inspire the qubit into a higher energy state, similar to an electron orbiting an atom.

 After being inspired, the qubit relaxes instantly and produces a single photon.
 The qubit energy can be tuned so that altering the frequency of the output photons.

-This single photon microwave source can also used to shed light on the basic interactions between light and matter.
+This single-photon microwave source can also be used to shed light on the basic interactions between light and matter.